 - Eliminate nuclear, biological, chemical and conventional weapons by all entities in an internationally coordinated process

 - resolve international conflicts peacefully via the United Nations and the promotion of internationally accepted rules of law

-We organize community meetings and study groups, set up information tables, participate in phone and advertising campaigns, meet with elected officials and participate in demonstrations.
-We offer our neighbors solid analysis on international and domestic policies.
+Brooklyn For Peace is a diverse network of Brooklyn residents—parents, non-parents, adults, youths, and neighbors—alarmed by the militarism of our society and its impact on our lives as well as the lives of people around the world.
+We organize community meetings and forums, set up information tables, participate in phone and advertising campaigns, meet with elected officials and participate in demonstrations.
+We disseminate solid and carefully researched analysis on international and domestic policies.

 We are a democratically functioning non-partisan group.
 We provide a host of opportunities for Brooklyn residents to work for peace and social justice in ways that can accommodate busy schedules.
 We believe, when given the right tools, ordinary people will change the world

 Brooklyn For Peace was founded in 1984 as Brooklyn Parents for Peace, in response tot the U.S invastion of Grenada.
 Our earliest initiatives included organizing local opposition to the Staten Island homeport for nuclear-capable cruise missiles and the U.S. intervention in Central America.
 We subsequently mobilized local opposition to the 1991 Gulf War, while fighting to preserve welfare, Medicaid, and public education in New York City throughout the 1990s.